KenanL1/Ecommerce-Bookstore-Example/README.md

 This project is a straightforward example of an e-commerce bookstore web application.
 It follows a monolithic architecture (Java MVC) approach with server-side rendering using Java template engine.

+This project is my way of learning Spring Boot, JPA/Hibernate, JUnit, and Thymeleaf.

 ## Features

 The application offers the following features: